MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Set-DnsServerForwarder.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

-## INPUTS

-###
-Class DNSForwarderSettings

-{

-uint32  ForwardDelegations; // Specifies whether the DNS server forwards queries to delegated subzones.

-DNSForwarders  Forwarders\[\]; //Enumerates the list of IP addresses of forwarders to which the DNS server forwards queries.

-uint32  ForwardingTimeout; // Time, in seconds, that a DNS server that is forwarding a query will wait for resolution from the forwarder before it attempts to resolve the query itself.
-This value is meaningless if the forwarding server is not set to use recursion.
-To determine this, check the **IsSlave** Boolean property.

-boolean IsSlave; //True if the DNS server does not use recursion when name resolution through forwarders fails.

-}

 ## OUTPUTS

 ### Microsoft.Management.Infrastructure.CimInstance#DnsServerForwarder